CSCfi/csc-user-guide/docs/apps/gromacs.md

 ## Available

 -   Puhti: 2018-2022 releases with regularly updated minor versions, several with plumed or cuda
--   Mahti: 2019-2022 releases with regularly updated minor versions, several with plumed
+-   Mahti-rhel7:: 2019-2022 releases with regularly updated minor versions, several with plumed
 -   Check recommended version(s) with `module avail gromacs-env`
 -   If you want to use commandline [plumed tools](plumed.md), load the plumed module.